Norbert Elias: Career

 His reputation and popularity grew immensely after the republication of The Civilizing Process in 1969.
-From 1978 to 1984 he worked at the Center for Interdisciplinary Research at the University of Bielefeld from which he received an honorary doctorate in 1980.
+From 1978 to 1984 he worked at the Center for Interdisciplinary Research at Bielefeld University from which he received an honorary doctorate in 1980.
 Elias was the first ever laureate of both the Theodor W. Adorno Prize (1977) and the European Amalfi Prize for Sociology and Social Sciences (1987).
 In 1986 the Große Verdienstkreuz of the German Federal Republic was awarded to him, and on his 90th birthday he was appointed Commander in the Order of Orange-Nassau by the Dutch queen.
 By 1998 an International Sociological Association worldwide survey of sociologists ranked "On the Process of Civilization" (revised later title) seventh among the most important books in sociology in the twentieth century.
-In 1990 he collected himself the Nonino prize for a Maestro del nostro tempo in Italy.
+In 1990 he collected the Nonino prize for a Maestro del nostro tempo in Italy.
 Outside his sociological work he always also wrote poetry.

+Death and legacy

 Elias died at his home in Amsterdam on 1 August 1990.
 In September 2017, a bridge in the Vondelpark, not too far from where he lived, was named after him.
-In Almere city a street in the 'sustainable' sociologists' quarter also bears his name.
+In Almere, a street in the 'sustainable' sociologists' quarter also bears his name.